doncandela/mgah/mgah.md

     Using `srun` establishes a **job step** and can also launch **multiple copies of the program** as separate tasks if `#SBATCH -n=..` was used to specify more than one task – see [this page](https://groups.oist.jp/scs/advanced-slurm) for more info.

   - MPI programs can be run using `srun` or `mpirun`.
+Note `srun` is a Slurm command that can start multiple copies of any program, whether or note MPI is available.
+Conversely `mpirun` is only available in an environment in which MPI is available, see [Using MPI on Unity](#unity-mpi) below.

     This starts 10 copies of `myscript.py` as separate tasks:

     ```
     mpirun -n 10 python myscript.py > output